Last Updated on November 2, 2024 by Jade and Deeshen

 Readers also love our guides on the best 6 day itinerary for Oahu or for a shorter visit, Honolulu 2 day itinerary.

-You might be interested in staying in Waikiki or the best hotels North Shore Oahu has to offer.
+You might be interested in staying in the best hotels North Shore Oahu has to offer, or in Waikiki. (we prefer North Shore for any stay more than 3 days)

 What to Pack for 10 days in Hawaii